bartucank/notes/README.md

 # notes
-Notes I prepared for some courses ofered in metu ncc
+Notes I prepared for some courses offered  in metu ncc

 cng 223
 cng 315